aleontiev/dj/README.md

 Django CLI
 ==========

-Django CLI is a command-line tool that aims to automate the repetitive workflows necessary to manage Django application code, particularly:
+Django CLI is a command-line tool that automates the repetitive workflows necessary to manage Django application code:

 * Setting up a new project
 * Adding dependencies to the project